Create the Required Database User Accounts

 To grant the sysadmin permission for the DatabaseCreator user:

-1. Open SQL Server Management Studio and connect to the SQL instance that you're going to use for the BeyondTrust Privilege Management Reporting installation.
+1. Open SQL Server Management Studio and connect to the SQL instance that you're going to use for the BeyondTrust Endpoint Privilege Management Reporting installation.

 2. Navigate to the Security > Logins folder.